NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 When all I had taken him into Massey University's Companion Animal 'Hospital' for, that fateful night, was a straightforward rehydration procedure?
 That, arguably, I could have taken him to any vet clinic for, had it not been a Sunday evening?

-To Pet Parents Everywhere: If there is one article you need to read, it's this one . . . if you never want to find yourself be duped into becoming an active participant in your own pet’s unnecessary and pre-meditated clinical execution.
+To Pet Parents Everywhere: If there is one article you need to read, it's this one . . . if you never want to find yourself duped into becoming an active participant in your own pet’s unnecessary and pre-meditated clinical execution.

 The Massey University Companion Animal Hospital House of Horrors, Malpractice & Lethal Deception

-Two weeks ago, I learned what it’s like – exactly how it feels – to take part in a cold-blooded, pre-planned, orchestrated-in-detail clinical killing.
+Two months ago, I learned what it’s like – exactly how it feels – to take part in a cold-blooded, pre-planned, orchestrated-in-detail clinical killing.

 I hope you never have to learn exactly what that’s like . . . especially if it relates to your own deeply beloved pet.